Photos on Glass

 We understand that photos printed on glass can be dangerous to transport.
 For that reason, we make sure to package each of your photos printed on glass with bubble wrap and styrofoam.
 Before we ship any photos printed on glass, we make sure to get insurance for the package for your invoice amount.
 If there is any damage to your photos printed on the glass during shipping, be careful not to cut yourself and give us a call right away.
 If you plan to ship your photos printed on the glass in the future then make sure to pack the glass sheet correctly.

 How long does glass printing take?

 Glass printing usually takes us about five business days from receiving your artwork or photo.
 Glass printing with 25 or more images may take up to 10 days.
 If you are in a rush and need your class printing produced faster, we can always run your glass prints out same day or next day.
 If you require a hurry for your glass printing, please call us right away so we can help coordinate.

 These days we do not use screen printing on glass when printing on glass sheets.
 We stick to a strictly digital process when printing on acrylic glass sheets.
 We use screen printing on glass when creating custom glass bottles and printing glassware.
 Digital printing on glass does not allow for curved surfaces, so screen printing on glass becomes handy anytime you are not printing on a sheet.

 How do I care for my prints on glass?

 You need to be careful when cleaning your prints on glass.
-Although your prints on glass are printed with UV inks, the ink can chip or scratch over time.
-If you want to clean your prints on glass, we suggest using a soft microfiber towel and Windex, you can buy both of these on Amazon.
-If you have any questions about cleaning your prints on glass, just give our team a call anytime or Email us.
+Although your prints on glass have UV inks, the ink can chip or scratch over time.
+If you want to wash your prints on glass, we suggest using a soft microfiber towel and Windex; you can buy both of these on Amazon.
+If you have any questions about cleaning your prints on glass, give our team a call anytime or Email us.

 If you are scared of breaking your photos on glass, we recommend looking at our Acrylic Prints page for a similar product.